aspencapital/UI-UX-Challenge/README.md

 ## Submission
 * Your submission should be accessible in a public git repository that includes a README.md with all the pertinent information of how to run your application.
 The expectation is that we can easily follow the steps provided and run the application without much leg/guesswork.
 * If your submission does include additional artifacts that are not represented within the repository - the README should provide information on how to retrieve and access these items.
-* Your challenge is due XX days after receiving an invitation to participate in this portion of the interview process.
+* We will only review submissions of those that have been extended an invitation to participate in this portion of the interview process.